 It’s important to choose your injector carefully before treatment.
 You want to find someone who is experienced in performing Bellafill (or previously, Artefill) injections.
 Ideally, you’ll work with a board certified plastic surgeon who has years of experience performing procedures on the face and who fully understands facial anatomy.
 When you are interviewing surgeons, ask how frequently he performs the injections and if you can see photographs of previous patients.
 It can also be helpful to speak with past patients, to get a sense of what they thought of Bellafill and to see if they would recommend the treatment and the surgeon.

-Dr. George Bitar and Dr. Larry Lickstein are board certified plastic surgeons that offer Bellafill and a variety of other injectables at the Bitar Cosmetic Surgery Institute located outside Washington, DC.
+Dr. George Bitar is a board certified plastic surgeon that offers Bellafill and a variety of other injectables at the Bitar Cosmetic Surgery Institute Medspa located outside Washington, DC.
 To learn more about the benefits of Bellafill, either to treat lines or acne scars, make an appointment for a consultation today.
 Call (703) 206-0506 to schedule your consultation.